dcomms/dcomms/docs/drp_whitepaper.md

   -  is he legitimate user or a peer in botnet?
   - is he spammer or not? what is proportion between outgoing and incoming rates?
   - does he proxy packets correctly and deliver the packets correctly, or does he drop the packets? what is average delivery time and success rate?
-  - what is RTT of pings and ping packet loss percentage?
+  - what is RTT of PINGs and PING packet loss percentage?
   - how long is the connection up?
 - **Rating of packet**  - is sender of the packet in contact book?  is the packet signed  by CA?
 - **Flood of connection** from A to N - situation when rate of packets over the connection reaches its limit.